Caresle-Archive/citter/README.md

 # Citter - Twitter clone

 A microblogging app.
-Or just a twitter clone website made with ReactJS, NodeJS and MongoDB
+Or just a mini-twitter clone website made with ReactJS, NodeJS and MongoDB

 ## :wrench: How to install